s4m77/DSAIT4205-Control-Dataset/README.md

 The experiment would proceed as follows:

-1. Train two identical MAE models from scratch on the "Continuous Line" dataset.
+1. Train two identical MAE models from scratch on the Continuous Line dataset.
     * **Model A:** Trained with **random masking** (75% ratio).
     * **Model B:** Trained with **block masking** (50% ratio).
 2. **Hypothesis:** Model B (block masking) will achieve a very low reconstruction error quickly, but the learned features will be weak.
 Model A (random masking) will have a harder time with reconstruction, but will learn a more robust, global representation of "lines".